ramiroamorim/savannah-cole/client/src/pages/README.md

 # Pages Structure

-Cette structure contient toutes les pages de l'application Chef Amélie Dupont.
+This structure contains all the pages of the Chef Savannah Cole application.

 ## Organization